-So, which one is right for you?
+V Collection vs. Analog Lab: Which one is right for you?

 At the end of the day, you can’t really go wrong.
-Both deliver a collection of stellar emulations that faithfully recreate sought-after classic instruments (many of which are very difficult / expensive to access in real life); it’s really just a matter of understanding your creative needs, and whether a full-access suite or a tight budget package makes the most sense for you.
+Both deliver a collection of stellar emulations that faithfully recreate sought-after classic instruments (many of which are very difficult / expensive to access in real life).
+It’s really just a matter of understanding your creative needs, and whether a full-access suite or a tight-budget package makes the most sense for you.

 You can try V Collection 9 or Analog Lab V for free, and rent-to-own until they’re yours.
 Get V Collection for $24.99/mo for 24 months, or Analog Lab for $9.99/mo for 20 months: